 Some of the Bogas family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Bogas family to the New World and Oceana
+Migration of the Bogas family

 Land and opportunity greeted all those who made it across the Atlantic.
 These settlers and their children went on to play important roles in the forging of the great nations of the United States and Canada.
 Clan societies and other Scottish organizations have preserved much of this heritage for the ancestors of those brave Scots.
 Immigration and passenger lists have documented the arrival of various people bearing the name Bogas to North America: Samuel Boag who settled in Savannah, Georgia, in 1820; Antony Boak arrived in Philadelphia in 1872; John Boag settled in Philadelphia in 1852; Anthony arrived in Philadelphia in 1872.